stevemclaugh/lofilib/README.md

             books.csv
 ```

+`books.csv` contains basic metadata for each book in the collection.

-To make the delimiter a tab, use --fields-terminated-by='\t'
+>> To make the delimiter a tab instead, use the option `--fields-terminated-by='\t'`

 <!--
 From http://chriseiffel.com/everything-linux/how-to-import-a-large-csv-file-to-mysql/